alopezrivera/OneNoteExporter/README.md

-# OneWayOut (`owo`)
+# `owo`

-Transform all your OneNote notes into Emacs Org Mode, or any other [Pandoc-supported Markdown](https://pandoc.org/), using the OneNote Object Model and Pandoc.
-Say farewell to OneNote or back up your notes, in plain text [tailored for you](#introduction).
+`owo` allows you to transform all your OneNote notes into Emacs Org Mode, or any other [Pandoc-supported Markdown](https://pandoc.org/), using the OneNote Object Model and Pandoc.
+Say farewell to OneNote or back up your notes, in plain text [tailored for you](#introduction)!

-OneWayOut is built on the foundation of [ConvertOneNote2Markdown](https://github.com/theohbrothers/ConvertOneNote2Markdown), by
+`owo` is built on the foundation of [ConvertOneNote2Markdown](https://github.com/theohbrothers/ConvertOneNote2Markdown), by

 * [SjoerdV](https://github.com/SjoerdV)
 * [nixsee](https://github.com/nixsee/)